datacraft-dsc/DEPs/7/README.md

 ## Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

-## Motivation

-In the absence of a defined standard for storage, asset consumers would need to separately determine and negotiate methods for accessing asset content.
-This would undermine the vision of Ocean to provide a universal interoperable substrate for data and AI services - it would simply become a network of custom point-to-point integrations with tight coupling between producers and consumers.

-The main motivations of this DEP are:

-* Establish a standard asset content storage API to allow interoperability between participants in the Ocean ecosystem
-* Ensure the storage API is easy to use and consistent with existing internet tools and standards
-* Ensure the standard enables support for key features of the OCean Protocol

 ## References